Gas consumption during the ‘Beast from the East’

-Switching from fossil gas heating to low-carbon alternatives is necessary to meet the UK’s climate change targets, a point made by the Committee on Climate Change in their latest report to parliament .
+Switching from fossil gas heating to low-carbon alternatives is necessary to meet the UK’s climate change targets, a point made by the Committee on Climate Change in their 2018 Progress Report to Parliament.
 The decarbonisation of heat is regarded as one of the toughest challenges the country faces in its low-carbon transition, not least because of the ubiquity and ease of use of existing natural gas heating systems.

-By consolidating gas demand data from Great Britain’s local gas networks over a period of 11 months , this research highlights the hourly variation in local gas consumption, revealing immense swings in demand throughout the day.
-The data covers the cold weather event popularly termed the ‘Beast from the East’ , providing further insights into demand at times of energy system stress.
+By consolidating hourly gas demand data from Great Britain’s four local gas networks companies (Cadent, Northern Gas Networks, SGN, and Wales and West Utilities) over a period of 11 months: 2nd April 2017 to the 6th March 2018, and comparing this to electrical supply, the research highlights the hourly variation in local gas consumption, revealing immense swings in demand throughout the day.
+The data covers the period of prolonged cold weather over Great Britian and Ireland, lasting from Saturday 24th February to Sunday 4th March, popularly termed the ‘Beast from the East’, providing further insights into demand at times of energy system stress.